Autocollimator: Total station autocollimator

-The concept of autocollimation as an optical instrument was conceived about a century ago for non-contact measurements of angles.
+The concept of autocollimation as an optical instrument was conceived about a century ago for non-contact measurements of angles, as done in total stations.
 Hybrid technology fulfills a need recently developed by novel photonics applications has created for the alignment and measurement of optics and lasers.
 Implementing motorized focusing offers an additional measurement dimension by focusing on the area to be examined and performing alignment and deviations from alignment on the scale of microns.
 This is relevant in the adjustment phase as well as final testing and examination phases of integrated systems.
 Recent progress has been made in with the aim to serve the photonics AR/VR industry, involving development in interalingment, fusion of several wavelengths including NIR into one system, and measurements of multi laser array such as VCSEL in respect with other optical sensors, to improve angular accurate optical measurements to a resolution of 0.01 arcseconds.

 Typical applications

 An electronic autocollimator can be used in the measurement of straightness of machine components (such as guide ways) or the straightness of lines of motion of machine components.
-Flatness measurement, of granite surface plates, for example, can be performed by measuring straightness of multiple lines along the flat surface, then summing the deviations in line angle over the surface.
+Flatness measurement of granite surface plates, for example, can be performed by measuring straightness of multiple lines along the flat surface, then summing the deviations in line angle over the surface.
 Recent advancements in applications allow angular orientation measurement of wafers.
 This could also be done without obstructing lines of sight to the wafer's surface itself.
 It is applicable in wafer measuring machines and wafer processing machines.
 Other applications include: